 Monthly interactive workshops with facilitators from the Museum of Fine Arts.
 Patients model their own projects on the greatest masters throughout history.

 Offers children and their families an opportunity to experience the New England Aquarium after hours for a unique, crowd-free, educational, and fun-filled visit.

 Established by the Museum of Science, this program provides engaging hands-on engineering and science activities which build self-confidence and creativity in children.

 Weekly demonstrations from Sensei Joe and his team focusing on empowering patients and promoting positive energy through deep breathing and martial arts exercises.

-(Hole In The Wall Gang Camp Hospital Outreach Program) – Brings the spirit of camp - including opportunities for play, creativity and self-expression to our inpatient units.
+Also known as the Hole In The Wall Gang Camp Hospital Outreach Program, the HOP Program brings the spirit of camp—including opportunities for play, creativity and self-expression—to our inpatient units.